edgelesssys/contrast/docs/docs/getting-started/deployment.md

 </TabItem>
 </Tabs>

-## 3. Add the Contrast coordinator to deployment
+## 3. Add the Contrast Coordinator to deployment

+The Contrast Coordinator is an additional service that runs alongside your application and ensures the deployment remains in a secure and trusted state.

 Download the Kubernetes resource of the Contrast Coordinator, comprising a single replica deployment and a LoadBalancer service.
 Put it next to your resources: